Skip to content

 Support for SMEs

-National programmes, industry initiatives, and projects such as SwePass provide practical assistance.
+National programmes, industry initiatives and projects such as SwePass provide guidance and knowledge support for companies preparing for the introduction of Digital Product Passports.

-This guide is linked to SwePass, an initiative developed by:
+This guide is linked to SwePass, an initiative where several actors collaborate to support the development of Digital Product Passports in Sweden.

 🔗 Chalmers Industriteknik